 Board and management

-Link Group Ltd is governed by a voluntary Board of Management which is elected at its annual general meeting each year.
+Link Group Ltd is governed by a voluntary Board of Management voted for at its annual general meeting each year.

-The Board meets on a bi-monthly basis and is responsible for setting Link’s strategic direction.
-Some of the board's main functions are:
+The Board meets bimonthly and sets Link’s direction.
+Some of the board's functions are:

 - Borrowing and investing funds

 - Approving the appointment of the chief executive and directors

 Link Group Board of Management